NVlabs/flip/python/README.md

         3rd weighted quartile: 0.434763
         Min: 0.003120
         Max: 0.962022
+        Elapsed time: <t> seconds
   ```
-In addition, in the `output`-directory, you will find the files: `flip.reference.test.67.hdr.aces.m12.5423_to_p0.9427.14.png` and `exposure_map.reference.test.67.hdr.aces.m12.5423_to_p0.9427.14.png`, and we urge you to inspect those, which will reveal where the
-errors in the test image are located.
+where `<t>` is the time it took to evaluate HDR-ꟻLIP.
+In addition, in the `output`-directory, you will find the files: `flip.reference.test.67.hdr.aces.m12.5423_to_p0.9427.14.png` and `exposure_map.reference.test.67.hdr.aces.m12.5423_to_p0.9427.14.png`, and we urge you to inspect those, which will reveal where the errors in the test image are located.